andrewheiss/ath-hugo/content/blog/2021-08-21_r2-euler/index.markdown

 ## # … with 2 more variables: df.residual <int>, nobs <int>
 ```

 This is an awful model on theoretical grounds, but whatever.
-A \$1 increase in GDP per capita is associated with a 0.001 increase in life expectancy, on average.
+A \$1 increase in GDP per capita is associated with a 0.001 year increase in life expectancy, on average.
 Look at all those diagnostics though—AIC?
 BIC?
 LogLik?
 Those are important, but definitely not intuitive.
 The `\(R^2\)` value, on the other hand, is nice and interpretable.
 GDP per capita explains 46.1% of the variation in life expectancy.
 That’s soundbite-worthy.
 Students love it.

 People also love to critique models based on it.
 In my program evaluation class, a model in one of my problem sets has an `\(R^2\)` of 0.02, and without fail, a majority of students dismiss it because of its low explanatory power.
 It only explains 2% of the variation in the outcome!
 It must be junk!